 Welcome to Travel Grow Do It Solo, a website and blog inspiring worldwide solo travel.
-Each of the following destinations offers my personal reviews and recommendations of where to stay, restaurants for solo dining and solo activities.
+Each of the following solo travel destinations offers my personal reviews and recommendations of where to stay, restaurants for solo dining and solo activities.

 Antigua & Barbuda

 Amsterdam, Netherlands’ diverse capital, is perhaps best known for its Red Light District and coffee shops.
 This picturesque city with over 160 canals and more than 1500 bridges, is ideal for a short break.
-Visit the annexe where Anne Frank hid from the Nazis, take a leisurely canal cruise or sample some Dutch cheese… there is plenty to do here for everyone!
-Read more about Amsterdam with links to where to stay, where to eat and activities.
+Visit the annexe where Anne Frank hid from the Nazis.
+Then take a leisurely canal cruise while the sun sets.
+Read more about Amsterdam.

 Suggested Further Reading: